GurjeetSinghSangra/academic/_pages/about.md

 ---

 I am fascinated by Probabilistic/Generative models and Bayesian inference methods.<br>
-My ideal contribution to the research would be like to bridge the gap between black-box and white-box models, by using probabilistic models and uncertainty quantification methods to build sample efficient algorithms, under resource constraints limitation.<br/><br/>
+My ideal contribution to the research would be like to bridge the gap between black-box and white-box models, by using probabilistic models and uncertainty quantification methods to build robust sample efficient algorithms, under resource constraints limitation.<br/><br/>

 Research topics of interest: